Follpvosten/Pairandomizer/README.md

 * scenarios: A list of scenario definitions.
 It needs to consist of JSON objects using the following scheme:
     * name: The name of the scenario, as it is displayed in the scenario list.
     * lang: The language of the scenario.
-In the future, only scenarios of the selected language will be displayed.
+Only scenarios of the device language will be displayed, unless the user wants to see all scenarios.
     * filename: The name of the file containing the scenario's scene texts.
     This file needs to be in the same directory on the server.